DO YOU REMEMBER WHEN EVERYONE ASKED …

 There are several lists available espousing the “Top” jobs for women, rating them by their position on the pay scale.
 My preference is to assess the “Best” jobs for women and while pay scale is influential, so is the level of education and appropriate training required.
 Current and future employment trends and work-life balance are also important.

 For anyone researching existing or future trends in the job market, the term STEM is becoming a new standard.
 STEM is an acronym for “Science, Technology, Engineering and Mathematics” and projections show that jobs in these fields have grown at almost double the rate, and will continue to outperform many other job fields into the future.
-This study http://www.esa.doc.gov/sites/default/files/stemfinalyjuly14_1.pdf by U.S. Department of Commerce, Economics and Statistics Administration, verifies these statistics.
+A recent study by the U.S. Department of Commerce, Economics and Statistics Administration, verifies these statistics.
 Similar statistics from Canada, Europe, and Asia support these views.

 AUTOMATION, IS IT ELIMINATING JOBS OR CREATING THEM?